Archive for the ‘Judgement’ Category

 • No country is exempt from the excesses of partisanship.

-• But we don’t always know the reasons behind.
+• But we don’t know the reasons.

 • Do you think an apolitical consciousness is called for?